bnb-chain/bnb-chain.github.io/docs/validator/fullnode.md

 ### Fullnode
 - VPS running recent versions of Mac OS X, Linux, or Windows.
-- **IMPORTANT** 2T GB of free disk space, solid-state drive(SSD), gp3, 8k IOPS, 250MB/S throughput, read latency <1ms. (if start with snap/fast sync, it will need NVMe SSD)
+- **IMPORTANT** 2 TB of free disk space, solid-state drive(SSD), gp3, 8k IOPS, 250 MB/S throughput, read latency <1ms. (if node is started with snap sync, it will need NVMe SSD)
-- 16 cores of CPU and 64 gigabytes of memory (RAM).
+- 16 cores of CPU and 64 GB of memory (RAM)
 - Suggest m5zn.3xlarge instance type on AWS, c2-standard-16 on Google cloud.
-- A broadband Internet connection with upload/download speeds of 5 megabyte per second
+- A broadband Internet connection with upload/download speeds of 5 MB/S

 ### Validator
 - VPS running recent versions of Mac OS X, Linux, or Windows.
-- **IMPORTANT** 2T GB of free disk space, solid-state drive(SSD), gp3, 8k IOPS, 250MB/S throughput, read latency <1ms
+- **IMPORTANT** 2 TB of free disk space, solid-state drive(SSD), gp3, 8k IOPS, 250MB/S throughput, read latency <1ms
-- 16 cores of CPU and 64 gigabytes of memory (RAM)
+- 16 cores of CPU and 64 GB of memory (RAM)
 - Suggest m5zn.3xlarge instance type on AWS, or c2-standard-16 on Google cloud.
-- A broadband Internet connection with upload/download speeds of 10 megabyte per second
+- A broadband Internet connection with upload/download speeds of 10 MB/S

+## Settings

+### Sync Mode

+There are two sync modes for running a full node: `snap` and `full` which can be specified by flag `--syncmode`.

+The `snap` sync mode is used for initial sync, which will download the latest states rather than apply the blocks from the genesis.
+When the initial sync is done, it will switch to full sync automatically.

+The `full` sync mode can also be used to do initial sync, which will apply all the blocks since genesis.

+Since the amount of historical data is too large, the initial sync is not recommended for running a full node.
+Instead, you can download a snapshot from the official repo and start from the snapshot.
+Default value is `full` when you start geth with an existing data folder so no need there is no need to explicitly add it when syncing from snapshot.

 ## Steps to Run a Fullnode